It's important to know the difference between these two settings, because they both are helpful in different ways. :)

 • This would typically be seen under a One-time payment Membership type.

-• These memberships can not automatically re-bill because they don't have a credit/debit card saved in Stripe.
+• These memberships cannot be automatically re-bill because they don't have a credit/debit card saved in Stripe.

 • These memberships will receive Renewal Reminders (Type A) -- this email has a strong 'Call To Action' prompting the member to manually renew their membership.